400 year old heritage

 At Thorney How, we proactively support sustainable tourism.
 Environmentally friendly practices feed into all our business operations and decision making as we endeavour to minimise our impact on the natural environment, whilst providing an excellent guest experience and commercial sustainability.

-Though we have already made a lot of changes to the building, we still have on-going refurbishment plans to invest further into solar energy, self-sufficiency, water boreholes and of course, even more recycling!
+Though we have already made a lot of changes to the building, we still have on-going refurbishment plans to invest further into self-sufficiency and of course, even more recycling!

 Natural ancient woodland